-SNAP helps put food on the table for some 31 million people per month.
-It provides low-income households with electronic benefits they can use like cash at most grocery stores.
+The Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamp Program, helps put food on the table for more than 22 million households per month.
+It provides low-income people with electronic benefits they can use like cash at most grocery stores.
 SNAP is the cornerstone of the federal food assistance programs, and provides crucial support to needy households and to those making the transition from welfare to work.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.